 - Finish your meat: Once the meat is seared, lower the temperature and continue grilling to cook the meat through.
 Make sure to move your meat away from direct heat to avoid burning.

-To sear properly, you must use direct heat.
+To sear meat properly, you must use direct heat.
 This means cooking your meat directly over the heat source.
-When you’re ready to cook your meat through, you’ll move the meat to indirect heat, or a cooking space adjacent to the heat source to avoid burning.
+When you’re ready to grill the meat, you’ll move it to indirect heat, or a cooking space adjacent to the heat source to avoid burning.

 Once your meat has finished cooking, remove it and serve.
 We can almost taste the flavor from here!

-Start Searing Today With a Wood Pellet Grill From Memphis
+Start Searing Today On a Pellet Grill From Memphis Wood Fire Grills

 If you want to start searing like a pro, you’ll need a great grill.
-A wood pellet grill from Memphis Grills gives your meat the sear it deserves by offering you a wide range of other cooking methods such as smoking.
-To learn more about our grills, reach out to a Memphis dealer or contact us today.
+A wood fire grill from Memphis Grills gives your meat the sear it deserves by offering you a wide range of other cooking methods including smoking and baking.
+To learn more about our grills, reach out to a Memphis Wood Fire Grills dealer or contact us today.